inperium-corp/inperium-openapi/README.md

 * With Bearer access token (`Authorization: Bearer eyJraWQiOiIxIiwidHlwIjoiSldUIiwiYWxn...`)
 * With API key (`X-API-KEY: 5d5b4ed1-8397-47ff-ad8d...`)

-## Checklist for adding new endpoints
+## Documentation

+The 'In-development' API documentation is hosted at [developers.inperium.dev](https://developers.inperium.dev)

+## API Guidelines — Help Make API Docs Awesome

-While some requirements may seem excess, please note that API documentation is generated automatically out of openapi specifications and you are highly encouraged to comply with these rules in order to make the docs better.
+While some requirements may seem excess, please note that API documentation is generated automatically out of the OpenAPI specifications and you are highly encouraged to comply with these rules in order to make the docs better.

+When adding a new endpoint, follow these guidelines:

 * Please follow the alphabetical order when adding new entities (tags, endpoints, calls, components, etc.).
 * If you introduce a new tag, add it to the dedicated section on top and provide a description.